Kestrel Investment Management Corp Sells 13,300 Shares of Great Lakes Dredge & Dock Co. (NASDAQ:GLDD)

-Kestrel Investment Management Corp decreased its position in Great Lakes Dredge & Dock Co.
-(NASDAQ:GLDD – Get Rating) by 4.6% during the 2nd quarter, according to its most recent disclosure with the SEC.
-The fund owned 273,600 shares of the construction company’s stock after selling 13,300 shares during the period.
-Great Lakes Dredge & Dock comprises approximately 2.1% of Kestrel Investment Management Corp’s portfolio, making the stock its 27th biggest holding.
-Kestrel Investment Management Corp owned about 0.41% of Great Lakes Dredge & Dock worth $3,587,000 at the end of the most recent reporting period.
+Kestrel Investment Management Corp lessened its holdings in shares of Great Lakes Dredge & Dock Co.
+(NASDAQ:GLDD – Get Rating) by 4.6% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 273,600 shares of the construction company’s stock after selling 13,300 shares during the period.
+Great Lakes Dredge & Dock accounts for approximately 2.1% of Kestrel Investment Management Corp’s holdings, making the stock its 27th biggest position.
+Kestrel Investment Management Corp owned 0.41% of Great Lakes Dredge & Dock worth $3,587,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also recently made changes to their positions in GLDD.
-State of New Jersey Common Pension Fund D bought a new position in shares of Great Lakes Dredge & Dock in the first quarter worth approximately $1,960,000.
-KBC Group NV boosted its holdings in Great Lakes Dredge & Dock by 2.8% in the first quarter.
-KBC Group NV now owns 61,139 shares of the construction company’s stock valued at $858,000 after acquiring an additional 1,667 shares in the last quarter.
-IndexIQ Advisors LLC bought a new stake in Great Lakes Dredge & Dock in the first quarter valued at $399,000.
-Teacher Retirement System of Texas boosted its holdings in Great Lakes Dredge & Dock by 6.8% in the first quarter.
-Teacher Retirement System of Texas now owns 13,637 shares of the construction company’s stock valued at $191,000 after acquiring an additional 874 shares in the last quarter.
-Finally, Swiss National Bank boosted its holdings in Great Lakes Dredge & Dock by 7.1% in the first quarter.
-Swiss National Bank now owns 155,400 shares of the construction company’s stock valued at $2,180,000 after acquiring an additional 10,300 shares in the last quarter.
-Institutional investors own 85.94% of the company’s stock.
+Several other large investors have also recently modified their holdings of GLDD.
+State of New Jersey Common Pension Fund D purchased a new position in shares of Great Lakes Dredge & Dock in the 1st quarter worth about $1,960,000.
+KBC Group NV raised its position in shares of Great Lakes Dredge & Dock by 2.8% in the 1st quarter.
+KBC Group NV now owns 61,139 shares of the construction company’s stock worth $858,000 after purchasing an additional 1,667 shares during the last quarter.
+IndexIQ Advisors LLC purchased a new position in shares of Great Lakes Dredge & Dock in the 1st quarter worth about $399,000.
+Teacher Retirement System of Texas raised its position in shares of Great Lakes Dredge & Dock by 6.8% in the 1st quarter.
+Teacher Retirement System of Texas now owns 13,637 shares of the construction company’s stock worth $191,000 after purchasing an additional 874 shares during the last quarter.
+Finally, Swiss National Bank raised its position in shares of Great Lakes Dredge & Dock by 7.1% in the 1st quarter.
+Swiss National Bank now owns 155,400 shares of the construction company’s stock worth $2,180,000 after purchasing an additional 10,300 shares during the last quarter.
+Hedge funds and other institutional investors own 85.94% of the company’s stock.

 Great Lakes Dredge & Dock Corporation provides dredging services in the United States.
 The company engages in capital dredging that consists of port expansion projects; coastal restoration and land reclamations; trench digging for pipelines, tunnels, and cables; and other dredging related to the construction of breakwaters, jetties, canals, and other marine structures.